koendv/paste_dispenser/README.md

 The display shows the motor speed.

 The OLED display is a generic OLED module 0.91" diagonal, 128x32 pixel, I2C, SSD1306, as found on ebay, aliexpress and [others](https://www.google.com/search?q=OLED+module+0.91%22+128x32+I2C+SSD1306+price).
 Before buying, check the module has a 4-pin connection - GND, VCC, SDA, SCK - and uses a SSD1306 controller.
-The display *ought* not to touch any of the components below, but I put a bit of Kaptan tape on the back of the display, just to make sure.
+The display *ought* not to touch any of the components below, but you can put a bit of Kaptan tape on the back of the display, just to make sure.

 The OLED display is optional.
 If you choose not to install the OLED display you can still check stepper speed on the serial console.